Classification algorithms applied to structure formation simulations: Test on new initial conditions

 \section{Test on new initial conditions}

-The training and tests sets used on the classification algorithms have been generated in $N$-body simulations.
+The training and tests sets used on the classification algorithms have been generated during the $N$-body simulations.
 The advantage is that an evaluation can be carried out on an independent set of initial conditions and the prediction effectiveness can be tested.
-For this purpose, four new sets of initial conditions were created, very similar to those listed in tables II and III in the reference \cite{article-Chacon}.
+For this purpose, four new sets of initial conditions were created, these being listed in Table \ref{Tabla:2}.

 In three of them the initial seed was changed, which is essentially a pseudo-random creator of numbers that are transmitted to the positions of the particles into the initial conditions.
+In another simulation, the gravitational smoothing length parameter $\epsilon$ was also changed (the first simulation has a value of $\epsilon_{1} = 0.89$ kpc).
+The value of $\epsilon_{1}$ is not trivial, this arises from the analytical calculation of force and acceleration of a top-hat spherical collapse model. \jch{ In this calculations, the gravitational softening $\epsilon_{1}$ widely fits how acceleration between particles in a simulation should be in order to acquire results that are in agreement with other cosmological studies.
+The three different seeds were determined to add stochasticity to the particle generation in the initial conditions, this stochasticity was required in order to make the decision less biased and to prove the generalization of the decision algorithms.}

-In another simulation, the gravitational smoothing length parameter $ \epsilon $ was also changed (the first simulation has a value of $\epsilon_{1} = 0.89$ kpc).
-The new simulation was set in a way that we changed the smoothing length, by increasing it to $\epsilon_{2} = 1$ kpc.
-Remembering that this is the minimum distance that two dark matter particles can be together in the simulation (Zhang, T.; Liao, S.; Li, M.; Gao, L., \cite{2019MNRAS.487.1227Z}), the distribution of matter is expected to change, which can be corroborated with the mass power spectrum, observed in figure \ref{fig:4.5}.
+In the new simulation we changed the smoothing length, by increasing it to $\epsilon_{2} = 1$ kpc.
+Remembering that this length is the minimum distance that two dark matter particles can be together in the simulation (Zhang, T.; Liao, S.; Li, M.; Gao, L., \cite{2019MNRAS.487.1227Z}), the distribution of matter is expected to change, which can be corroborated with the mass power spectrum, observed in figure \ref{fig:4.5}.
 The properties around the particles in the dark matter density field were again extracted and a new evaluation of the performance of the decision tree and random forest was carried out.